 You get what you focus on.
 When you keep focusing on the negative, you create more negativity in your life.
 You start seeing the negative in everything and draw more negative people in to your life.
 More than that, you also start pushing other people away as you become that person that nobody likes to be around.

 “My life has been full of terrible misfortunes most of which never happened.” – Montaigne

 We have this wonderful brain and imagination.
 Then instead of creating the things we want in life, many people worry and get anxiety about all sorts of things.

 Let’s use exam anxiety as an example.
 I am not saying that everything will always work out exactly as you want it too.
 However if you put in the effort and do your part, then things will typically have a good outcome.
 If you don’t do any studying and don’t know your subject, then you will probably get a bad result.
 So doing your bit will give you the best chance of achieving success.
 The worrying simply causes you to stress unnecessarily and puts you in a negative space to start with.
 So why worry?

 3. Stop Wasting time in front of the TV.

 I am not saying never watch TV.
 My daughters and I love watching the odd survival show.
-The problem is that many people spend 4 hours plus per day watching TV.
+The problem is that many people spend over 4 hours a day watching TV.
 Over a 80 year life span, that is more than 10 years of your life spent in front of the box.

 If we consider that Malcolm Gladwell said in his book “Outliers,” that it takes around 10,000 hours of practice to become a master in one’s field.
 It is a slight over simplification, but the idea behind it has great meaning.
 So instead of watching so much TV, one could rather master some skill set that actually benefits you.